 Filtering – Pump Method

-There are many different types of water filters that treat the water by passing it through a very fine filter.
-Most Scout units have experience with pump filters from market leaders like MSR and Katadyn (although there are many brands).
-The pumps typically last two-three seasons, but the actual filters that go into the pumps typically have to be replaced every year.
-(Replacement filters can costs as much as the pump itself.)
-Backpackers have to find a suitable and comfortable spot, drop an intake hose into the water and place an outflow tube into the nalgene bottle (or anything else) and then pump (and pump and pump and pump).
+There are many different types of camping water filters that treat water by passing it through a very fine filter by way of a pump.
+The pumps in such systems typically last two-three seasons, but the actual screens that go into the pumps usually have to be replaced every year.
+(Replacement filters can cost as much as the pump itself.)

-The hose going into the water is considered contaminated because it comes into direct contact with the water source.
-The tube going into the water bottle is considered clean and must be handled carefully.
-If the hose touches the tube (very possible when you are perched on a log fighting for balance while trying to unscrew the top of your water bottle as mosquitoes swarm around your head and arms) then both tubes are contaminated.
-To be extra careful, you then need to boil the tube or soak it in clean water with a few drops of bleach to sterilize it again.
-The same is true for water bottles that fall into the lake.
+If the hose accidentally touches the tube (very possible, I assure you, when you are perched on a log fighting for balance while trying to unscrew the top of your water bottle with hordes of mosquitoes trying to feast on your flesh), then both tubes are then contaminated.
+To be extra careful, you then need to boil the tube or soak it in clean water with a few drops of bleach (or iodine) to sterilize it again.
+The same is true, I should add, for any water bottles that happen to fall into the water source.

 Filtering – Gravity Method

-Gravity filters are destined to become very popular with Venture Crews and large backpacking groups.
-Generally they work like this: fill a bag from any water source (two gallons or more), hang the bag in a tree, open a spigot and the water flows through the filter and into your water bottle (or cooking pot) at the rate of a half liter per minute.
-Easy and no pumping required.
+Gravity filters are destined to become a very popular means of purifying water, particularly with large backpacking groups.
+Generally speaking, they work as follows: we fill a bag from any water source (two gallons or more), hang the bag in a tree, open a spigot and let water flow through the filter and into our water bottle (or cooking pot) at the rate of a half liter per minute.

-There used to be a lot of discussion about standard nalgene brand water bottles because they contained BPA, which was found to have a distant link to cancer.
-As a result, many young backpackers bought other brands in non-standard shapes and sizes.
+There used to be a lot of discussion about standard Nalgene brand water bottles because they contained BPA, which may or may not be cancerogenic depending on which study you read.
+As a result, many backpackers began opting for other brands in non-standard shapes and sizes.
 This diversity has complicated many a backpacking trip because most filtration systems are designed to work with standard wide-mouth bottles.
 Other sizes can be accommodated, but with varying degrees of difficulty.